iviews/iviews-bower-resolver/README.md

 In addition the our core-product, we provide a web-frontend called the `viewconfigmapper` that can be used and configured with our backend.
 The `@i-views/bower-resolver` helps you download and use this frontend in your own projects.

-Please note that while the `@i-views/bower-resolver` is released under the MIT-License, most of the packages it downloads are under a propriatery license.
+Please note that while the `@i-views/bower-resolver` is released under the MIT-License, most of the packages it downloads are under a proprietary license.

 # Installation